DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 [NEXT]
 <!-- .slide: class="large-slide" -->
-Mean reversion strategy **loses money** if prices keep climbing or falling!
+Mean reversion strategy **loses money** if a stock keeps climbing/falling at accelerating speeds!

 _note_
 Segway into correlation...what if it doesn't revert?
 Stocks might go down for